About Us

 The Bay View Historical Society began when two neighbors, Paul Kohlbeck and Audrey Quinsey, had a chance meeting in an alley near their homes in Bay View.
 They discussed the idea of establishing a neighborhood historical society.
 Along with other neighbors, they distributed notices and conducted their first meeting early in 1979 at the former Llewellyn Library.
 Approximately forty people were in attendance at this meeting and the Bay View Historical Society was born.

 A steering committee was established and meetings were held at the homes of interested Bay Viewites.
-The steering committee applied for affiliation with the Wisconsin State Historical Society, established membership procedures, elected a board of directors and began the process of incorporation.
+The steering committee applied for affiliation with the Wisconsin State Historical Society, established membership procedures, elected a board of directors and incorporated on Oct.
+2, 1979.

 The Society’s charter meeting was held at the Humboldt Park Pavilion in the fall of 1979.
 More than 200 people attended.
 The new board and its officers were introduced and the Society’s, objectives—To gather, preserve, disseminate artifacts and information relating to the Bay View area—was presented to it’s members.